jamielaurin/jamielaurin.github.io/essays/essay3-smart-questions.md

 ## The Power of Asking the Right Questions

 "There's no such thing as a stupid question."
-This is a statement which I've heard countlessly thorughout my life.
+This is a statement which I've heard countlessly throughout my life.
 It wasn't until recently I've realized the way we ask questions generate a specific response from others.
-From our tone, use of language, accessibility to ask/answer questions, to how explicit we are regarding the matter, etc.
+From our tone, use of language, accessibility to ask/answer questions, to how explicit we are regarding the subject matter, etc.

 ## "Smart" Questions!